cloudinary/js-url-gen/.github/pull_request_template.md

 #### Final checklist
-- [ ] JSdoc - Add proper docstrings based on our PHP implementation
-- [ ] JSdoc - Hide private functions using @private
 - [ ] Implementation is aligned to Spec.
-- [ ] Tests - Add proper tests to the added code
+- [ ] Tests - Add proper tests to the added code.